intalos-ai/intalos-help-docs/help/tuya-integration.md

 3. Verify the device ID is correct
 4. Check if the device supports the requested action

+### Issue: "Too many authentication attempts" (429 error)

+**Solution**: You've hit the authentication cooldown:
+1. **Wait 180 seconds** before retrying authentication
+2. The system automatically reuses existing sessions - only new logins trigger cooldown
+3. **Check `retry_after_seconds`** in the error response to know exactly when to retry
+4. **Implement retry logic** in your bot flow to handle this gracefully
+5. **Use response routing** in your API Request component to route 429 errors to a delay/retry flow

+**Prevention Tips**:
+- The system automatically manages session reuse
+- Cooldown only applies when a new login is needed
+- Normal device control operations don't trigger cooldown (they reuse existing sessions)

 ### Issue: "This endpoint is only accessible from internal requests" error

 **Solution**: This is a security feature.
 The Tuya endpoints are only accessible from: